Rep. Don Young, longtime Alaska congressman, dies at 88

 In 1972, Young was the Republican challenger to Democratic U.S. Rep. Nick Begich.
 Three weeks before the election, Begich’s plane disappeared on a flight from Anchorage to Juneau.
 Alaskans reelected Begich anyway.

-Begich was declared dead in December 1972 and Young won a close special election in March 1973.
-He held the seat until 2022, when he was running for reelection against a field that included one of Begich's grandsons, Republican Nick Begich III.
+Begich was declared dead in December 1972, and Young won a close special election in March 1973.
+Young held the seat until his death.
+He was running for reelection this year against a field that included one of Begich's grandsons, Republican Nicholas Begich III.

 In 2015, nearly six years after Lu Young’s death, and on his 82nd birthday, Young married Anne Garland Walton in a private ceremony in the U.S. Capitol chapel.